olga-source/coffeelovers/README.md

 🌐 How It Works

-The site displays a header and a image of a cup of coffee at the top.
+The site displays a header and an image of a cup of coffee at the top.
-Two buttons 'Hot coffee' and 'Iced coffee' allow users to select between two categories which display as a table which contains Title, Description, Ingridients and Image.
+Two buttons, 'Hot coffee' and 'Iced coffee,' allow users to select between two categories, which are displayed as a table containing the Title, Description, Ingredients, Image, Price, and Order.
 Clicking a button triggers an API request and updates the content on the page with the fetched data.

 🚀 **Getting Started**